+Peterson names names in the NeverTrump camp: George Will, William Kristol and Jonah Goldberg.
 These folk will do fine in the Clintocalypse, he says.
 They will serve as court jesters to the triumphant Cultural Marxist ruling power, chattering away impotently and raising an occasional laugh while the transformation of our republic into a northern hemisphere Brazil proceeds unhindered.

 Still, neither commentator ventures very far into the speculative badlands we explore on the Alt Right: questions about why different ancestral populations display such different outcomes when considered in quantity, as communities or nations.

 If, following a Clintocalypse, the machinery of state falls entirely into the hands of Cultural Marxist apparatchiks, one thing we may expect is more of a clampdown on dissent.
 Some suggestive recent developments:

 But the National Press Club puts on speaker events and debates on topics of public interest, especially when those topics cause a stir in the world of journalism.
-It was therefore entirely natural that they would agree to host a session on the Alt Right
+It was therefore entirely natural that they would agree to host a session on the Alt Right.

 Thanks to Mrs. Clinton's August 24th speech, the expression "Alt Right" is recognized today by several thousand times more Americans than were aware of it on August 23rd.
 So this was an excellent topic for airing—just the kind of thing the National Press Club exists for.
 Right?

 This event was the brainchild of Richard Spencer, whose National Policy Institute [NPI] is a major pillar of the Alt Right edifice.
-Spencer is in fact sometimes described as the leader of the Alt Right, although not many acknowledge that the Alt Right need
+Spencer is in fact sometimes described as the leader of the Alt Right, although not many acknowledge that the Alt Right needs a leader.

 Suddenly, on Wednesday evening, just a few hours after the event had been announced, the National Press Club reneged on their contract and cancelled the event.